begumyivli/sentimental-analysis/README.md

 #### To run the program:
 You can run the app by the following steps:
 1) Open sentimental-analysis-main folder.
+2) Create a virtual environment myenv with: python -m venv myenv
-2) Activate the virtual environment with:
+3) Activate the virtual environment with:
 - For windows: venv/Scripts/activate
 - For macOS source venv/bin/activate
 3) Install the necessary requirements with: